Nepenthes erucoides

+Etymology

 The specific epithet erucoides, formed from the Latin eruca (caterpillar) and Greek -oides (resembling), refers to the densely hairy developing leaves, but particularly the tendrils, which are said to resemble the "exuberantly hairy caterpillars of certain erebid macromoths from the subfamily Arctiinae, such as those of the genus Arctia".
 The description describes this species as having perhaps the densest indumentum of any Nepenthes in its emerging foliage, but notes that this hair is rapidly dropped as the leaves develop.

+Extinction Status

 Nepenthes erucoides has been informally assessed by the authors as Critically Endangered under IUCN Red List (2012) criteria B1ab (ii, iii) + 2ab (i, ii, iii), as the species occurs within a reduced area and is threatened by declining habitat integrity.